dspeth/dspeth.github.io/_pages/Situ.md

   - url: /assets/images/fieldwork3_pescadero.jpg
     image_path: /assets/images/fieldwork3_pescadero.jpg
     alt: "Bringing a load of sediment cores from the ROV to the lab aboard RV Falkor"
-    title: "Big basket of sediment cores, straight from the ROV, on the way to the lab"
+    title: "Big basket of sediment cores, straight from the ROV, on the way to the lab (Photo: Victoria Orphan)"

 ---